UChicagoWebDev/final_project_yvesshum/README.md

 - Loading the unique URL of a channel or thread should open the app to that channel or thread.
 - Users can use the Back button to navigate to a previous channel or thread
-- Save the user's username and auth key in localStorage or in a cookie.
-Include your CNETID as part of your storage keys so your storage won't conflict with those of other students on the graders' machines.
+- Save the user's auth key in localStorage or in a cookie.
+Include your CNETID as part of your storage keys so your storage won't conflict with those of other students on the graders' machines. e.g.
+  `window.localStorage.setItem('trevoraustin_belay_auth_key', 'abcdefg')`

 Asynchronous Request Handling (2 points)
 - Continuously poll for new messages, only in the channel the user is in.
 You may use setInterval.